alexissyi/61040-portfolio/assignments/assignment2.md

    **actions**

-   upload(user: User, canSolo: boolean, canLead: boolean, canAssist: boolean, maxCookingDays: int)
+   upload(user: User)

-   **requires** user is not the set of Users, maxCookingDays is nonnegative
+   **requires** user is not the set of Users

-   **effects** adds User to the set with canSolo, canLead, canAssist and maxCookingDays
+   **effects** adds User to the set with canSolo, canLead, canAssist defaulting to False and maxCookingDays defaulting to 0

-   updateSolo(user: User, canSolo: boolean)
+   update(user: User, canSolo: boolean)

    **requires** user is in the set of Users

    **effects** updates user's CanSolo boolean to canSolo

-   updateLead(user: User, canLead: boolean)
+   update(user: User, canLead: boolean)

    **requires** user is in the set of Users

    **effects** updates user's CanLead boolean to canLead

-   updateAssist(user: User, canAssist: boolean)
+   update(user: User, canAssist: boolean)

    **requires** user is in the set of Users